 In a bustling commercial kitchen, a coffin freezer is indispensable.
 Its primary job is to handle bulk storage, freeing up space in your more frequently accessed upright freezers.
 Restaurants use them to store large quantities of frozen meat, poultry, and seafood, which can be purchased in bulk to save money.
 They're also perfect for bags of frozen vegetables, fruits, and prepared foods like appetizers or desserts.
 Pizzerias might store bulk cheese and dough, while ice cream parlors rely on them to keep tubs of ice cream at the perfect temperature.
 Essentially, any item you need to keep frozen for an extended period finds a home in a coffin freezer.

-Find the Right Type of Coffin Freezer
+Which Type of Coffin Freezer Is Right for You?

 Once you know you need a coffin freezer, the next step is to pick the right type for your kitchen's workflow and space.
 These freezers aren't one-size-fits-all, and the model that works for a small café might not be the best fit for a high-volume restaurant.
 Thinking through these different types will help you find a freezer that feels like it was made just for your business.
 We'll walk through the main comparisons you'll encounter, from the classic chest vs. upright debate to the critical differences between commercial and residential units.
 This will help you narrow down your options and invest in a piece of equipment that truly serves your needs.